component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 ## 3.3.
 Extending primitives

-Now that we have our `Text` component, let's create a `Heading` primitive that should help rendering all headings across the app.
-In this case, it's important to keep in mind that in UIs headings won't follow document outline, because heading level [depends on the context](https://medium.com/@Heydon/managing-heading-levels-in-design-systems-18be9a746fa3).
+Now that we have our `Text` component, let’s create a `Heading` primitive that should help rendering all headings across the app.
+In this case, it’s important to keep in mind that in UIs headings won’t follow document outline, because heading level [depends on the context](https://medium.com/@Heydon/managing-heading-levels-in-design-systems-18be9a746fa3).
 In other words we need to change heading styles and an HTML element independently.
-This means, we have to create the API that's doesn't couple HTML tag and the look of the heading.
+This means, we have to create the API that’s doesn’t couple HTML tag and the look of the heading.
 We can leverage [`as` prop](https://www.styled-components.com/docs/api#as-polymorphic-prop) to render a desired HTML element.

 ### The result